MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/employee-resource-template.md

 After the site has been provisioned and site owners have been added, it's time to customize the site to make it your own.
 Customize the site’s look, navigation, and content like news posts and events.

-#### Start by signing into Microsoft 365 and navigating to the site’s URL:
+#### Start by signing into Microsoft 365 and navigating to the site:

 1. Open your web browser and navigate to [office.com](https://www.office.com/) or your organization’s sign-in location.
 2. Sign in with your username and password.